 Music: Building community through the power of music.

-8th Grade: Comparative Judaism: Students explore the intricacies of major Jewish denominations through interactive lessons and trips.
+8th Grade: Comparative Judaism: Students explore the intricacies of major Jewish denominations through conversations with different Rabbis.

-9th Grade: Comparative Religion: Students learn about Christianity, Islam and eastern religions through an introductory lesson and trips to various houses of worship throughout the community.
+9th Grade: Comparative Religion: Students learn about Christianity, Islam and eastern religions through an introductory lesson and conversations with various members and leaders from various houses of worship throughout the community.

 10th Grade: Confirmation: Students meet with the Rabbis as they evaluate and clarify their beliefs and reaffirm their commitment to Judaism at a Confirmation Service.

-11th Grade: Social Action: Students identify the Jewish values associated with Tikkun Olam (repairing the world) and apply them to current issues in our community through programs on and off-site.
+11th Grade: Social Justice: Students identify the Jewish values associated with Tikkun Olam (repairing the world) and apply them to current issues in our community.
+Students learn about philanthropy through different philanthropic opportunities

 12th Grade: Graduation: The senior class explores a variety of topics including college preparation, making Jewish choices, budgeting, confronting anti-Semitism and Israel issues on campus, nutrition and creating a Jewish home.
 Students are honored for their commitment to Jewish education at a celebratory Shabbat service in the spring.